wilseypa/warped2-models/models/synthetic/README.md

     2. Network details (the communication links between nodes) --network-params <network-type,<network-params>>

+            Grid,1000,100 (default)
+                rows : number of rows in the grid cols : number of cols in the grid

             Watts-Strogatz,30,0.1 (default)
                 k : mean degree of connectivity (n >> k >> ln(k) >> 1)
                 b : beta probability of link re-ordering